oracle/node-oracledb/doc/api.md

 To get a free database hosted in Oracle Cloud, see [Oracle Cloud Free Tier][162].
-If you want to use your own database, installing the free [Oracle Database 'XE' Express Edition][130] is quick and easy.
+If you want to use your own database, installing the free [Oracle Database "XE" Express Edition][130] is quick and easy.
 Other database editions may be downloaded [here][154].
 Dockerfiles for Oracle Database and Oracle Instant Client are on [github.com/oracle/docker-images][155].